ChuyueCui/ChuyueCui/README.md

-- 👋 Hi, I’m @ChuyueCui
+- 👋 Hi, I’m ChuyueCui
 - 👀 I’m interested in traveling
 - 🌱 I’m currently as a MSBA student in Santa Clara Univeristy
 - 💞️ I’m looking to collaborate as a Business Analaytics